ernbilen/Data180-1_Fall22/README.md

 ## Course description ##

 Welcome to Data 180!
-The course provides an introduction to the core ideas of data science.
+This course provides an introduction to the core ideas of data science.
 Topics include data visualization, data wrangling, statistical measures of center, spread, and position, and supervised and unsupervised statistical/machine learning.
 Upon successful completion of the course a student will be able to
 * Organize, manipulate, and transform data using R,
 * Use Github and RMarkdown to create reproducible reports and maintain a repository for version control,
 * Analyze and interpret data using visualization techniques and statistical summaries,